allensarmiento/coffee-shop-website/README.md

 - Possibly fix the account/signUp route to /signUp

 ## Things to add:
-- Work on updating the cart, storage the information needed to update the cart page
+- Work on updating the cart, storage the information needed to update the cart page [Done]
 - Keep a running total of most purchased items, possibly calculating through invoices
 - Create customer invoices to view purchase history
 - Create admin accounts and cms